hanrick2000/LeetcodeBook/ListArray/Readme.md

   - Don't use one variable name to denote multiple meanings.
 - Dummy node will not change its position.
 - `while (pos < num)`, so at the end, the condition should be `pos == num`.
+- Just think the dummy node as a node whose `index` is 0.

 [must-have]: https://jaywcjlove.github.io/sb/ico/min-bibei.svg
 [recommended]: https://jaywcjlove.github.io/sb/ico/min-tuijian.svg